microsoft/react-native-windows/README.md

 ### Showing the Debug Menu

-- Press Shift+F10 to open the debug menu.
+- Press CTRL+D or CTRL+M to open the debug menu.

 ## Extending React Native